sweng-epfl/public/exercises/testing/adapt-the-code/ReadMe.md

 }
 ```

-In your tests, you can then configure the dependency before the activity is created, for instance.
+In your tests, you can then configure the dependency before the activity is created, for instance:

 ```java
 @RunWith(AndroidJUnit4.class)